dbzkunalss/libra/README.md

 ## Reference Manual ##

 A thorough explanation of each of the methods and functions that are part of the Libra library is provided in a seperate reference manual, available in the accompanying info folder.

+## Common Problems ##

+Running into any issues?
+A catalog of common possible problems that could emerge when attempting to use Libra and their respective solutions are provided in the accompanying info folder.

 ## Example Projects ##